-Ending on a cliff-hanger that left us as gobsmacked as that time Luke and Leia went off to find Han, fans around the world were left wondering what the future held for Ted and his loyal Diamond Dogs.
+The second season of the comedy series ended on a cliffhanger that was as gobsmacking as when Luke and Leia went off to find Han.
+Fans worldwide were left wondering what the future held for Ted Lasso and his loyal Diamond Dogs.
 Was this the beginning of the end for Keeley and Roy?
-What did the future hold for the now independent Trent Crimm?
+What did the future hold for the now-independent Trent Crimm?
 And was there any hope to pull Nasty Nathan back from the dark side – also known as West Ham?

-All of these questions have been left wide open for the TV series next season, but the biggest one that needs answering is just when are we going to get it?
+All of these questions have been left wide open for the TV series next season, but the biggest question that needs answering is ‘when will Ted and AFC Richmond be back on the box?’
 Thankfully, here’s our post-match analysis and everything we know so far about the Ted Lasso season 3 release date.

 Ted Lasso season 3 release date speculation